 Make the most of the precious time you have left with your beloved pet.
 Pay lots of attention to Fido and Fluffy, and provide the comforts they need, like soft beds, pet ramps, and nightlights.
 After years of love and loyalty, your furry friend deserves to feel safe and comfortable in this special time.

 Do you have questions about your super senior?
-Contact us today!
+Contact us, your local animal clinic in Pelham, ON today!